-Ana Caldeira Martins

-The European Green Deal conjures up a picture of frenetic building shell renovation activity, but in fact the Deal won't get done unless there's also a step change in deployment of modern technical building systems.
-Ana Caldeira Martins explains how the Green Deal's building legislation provides for this and helps valuers distinguish what works best.

-B uildings account for 36% of EU GHG emissions and 40% of final energy consumption, so the European Green Deal depends more than anything else on their decarbonisation.
-Construction and renovation of the building shell are of course determinant, but no less so than the buildings' technical installations.
+Ana Caldeira Martins The European Green Deal conjures up a picture of frenetic building shell renovation activity, but in fact the Deal won't get done unless there's also a step change in deployment of modern technical building systems.
+Ana Caldeira Martins explains how the Green Deal's building legislation provides for this and helps valuers distinguish uildings account for 36% of EU GHG emissions and 40% of final energy consumption, so the European Green Deal depends more than anything else on their decarbonisation.
+Construction and renovation of the building shell are of course determinant, but no less so than the what works best.

-One of the pillars of the European Green Deal, the EU Energy Performance of Buildings Directive (EPBD), sets out the minimum requirements applicable to the design and renovation of buildings and presents the method of determining their energy performance.
+Deal, the EU Energy Performance of Buildings Directive (EPBD), sets out the minimum requirements applicable to the design and renovation of buildings and presents the method of determining their energy performance.
 In buildings, the architecture and construction materials are decisive in determining the energy needs for thermal comfort and lighting.
 The HVAC and lighting installations in buildings are designed to meet these needs.
-There are also other installations that consume energy, such as mechanical access (lifts and escalators) and security and safety systems.
+There are also other installations that consume energy, such as mechanical

+access (lifts and escalators) and security

+and safety systems.